 It goes without saying that your eyelashes need to be clean, dry, and absolutely free of any other products before attempting to apply your individual false lashes.
 If you have very fair lashes, like mine, I’d add another step to this, which is to either dye them yourself or have them dyed professionally first.
 If your lashes are already dark, of course, it won’t matter, but if they’re very fair, the false lashes will look a bit odd and will need mascara over the top of them to help them blend in, so before you do anything else, dye your lashes!

-Step Four: Pour some lash adhesive onto a piece of aluminum foil
+Pour some lash adhesive onto a piece of aluminium foil

-A couple of drops are more than enough here – this dries fairly quickly and you don’t want it to dry out while you’re applying the lashes.
+Most individual false eyelashes will come with their own bottle of eyelash glue, just like strip lashes do.
+A couple of drops of this is generally more than enough here – the glue dries fairly quickly and you don’t want it to dry out while you’re applying the lashes.

 I actually find Tweezerman’s Point Tweezers to be best for this, because they allow for much greater accuracy, but since I dropped mine on their points and, er, ruined them, I’m having to use the slant versions instead.
 I’ve used just a little too much adhesive in this picture: you really just need to coat the end of the lash.
 Too much, and you’ll end up with a big blob of glue on the base of your lashes, and that won’t look pretty.

-This is the tricky bit, and, of course, the hardest step for me to photograph!
-It’s a case of "practice makes perfect", though: you’ll probably mess up the first couple of lashes, but persevere and it’ll get easier.
+This is the tricky bit.
+It’s a case of “practice makes perfect”, though: you’ll probably mess up the first couple of lashes, but persevere and it’ll get easier.
 You’re going to want to try and press the end of the false lash as close to the base of your natural lashes as possible.
 Eyelure recommend dragging the false lash a little of the way up the length of your own lashes first, then pushing it back down to the base of your lashline.
 This will coat your lashes in glue and give the fake lash a larger surface area to adhere to.
 And it’s easier than it sounds, trust me.

 As I said above, when I’ve used individual lashes in the past, I’ve found that they last around a week before starting to come off – normally they’ll fall off when you wash your face, but I’ve never tried this new type of lash from Eyelure, and the packet claims they’ll last for four weeks, so we’ll see.
 You can wear mascara over the top of them if you wish.
 I don’t, because I don’t think they really need it, but also because removing the mascara would involve putting pressure on the false lashes, and when I’ve tried it in the past, that’s sometimes the point when they’ve dropped off.
 I leave them natural, and just try to avoid getting them too wet in the shower, etc. Obviously that can be tricky because you still need to clean your face, but the glue should hold even if they do get wet.
 I bought these from Boots, but can’t find them on the Boots website.
 You’ll find more information about them at the Eyelure website.